desireebellan/Human-Robot-Interaction/README.md

 * python2==python2.7
 * python3==python3.7

-Check the required packages in the file [requirements3.txt](requirements3.txt).
+Check the required packages in the file [requirements3.txt](requirements3.txt) for python3 and [requirements2.txt](requirements2.txt) for python2.

 To install pip2 and pip3